Lisbon Cathedral: History

 Earthquakes have always been a problem for Lisbon and its cathedral.
-During the 14th and 16th centuries there were several of them, but the worst of all was the 1755 Lisbon earthquake, which destroyed the Gothic main chapel along with the royal pantheon.
+There were several in the 14th and 16th centuries, but the worst of all was the 1755 Lisbon earthquake, which destroyed the Gothic main chapel along with the royal pantheon.
 The cloisters and many chapels were also ruined by the quake and the fire that followed.
-The cathedral was partially rebuilt and, in the beginning of the 20th century, was given the appearance that it has today after a profound renovation.
+The cathedral was partially rebuilt and an extensive renovation in the early 20th century gave it its current appearance.

-In recent years the central courtyard of the cloister has been excavated and shows signs of the Roman, Arab and mediaeval periods.
-Excavations started in Cathedral Cloister in 1990.
-They have revealed a Roman road with shops on either site.
-A part of a Roman kitchen and a "cloaca" (sewage system). and traces of later Visigoth buildings.
-A very visible part of a Moorish building with red walls related to the former mosque that once stood on this site was also excavated.
+In recent years, the central courtyard of the cloister has been excavated and remains from the Roman, Visigothic and mediaeval periods have been found.
+Excavations started in the cloister in 1990 and revealed a Roman road with shops on either side, part of a Roman kitchen and a "cloaca" (sewage system), as well as traces of later Visigoth buildings.
+A section of red walls was also excavated, showing remains of a mosque which had once stood on this site.

-In 2020, remains of an Almoravid complex, which researchers suggest is a mosque, were uncovered.
-Graça Fonseca, the Portuguese Minister of Culture, determined that the Muslim remains should be kept in place.
+In 2020, Graça Fonseca, the Portuguese Minister of Culture, determined that the Muslim remains should be preserved.

 Art and architecture

-The cathedral is a Latin cross building with three aisles, a transept and a main chapel surrounded by an ambulatory.
-The church is connected with a cloister on the Eastern side.
+The cathedral is in the shape of a Latin cross with three aisles, a transept and a main chapel surrounded by an ambulatory.
+The church is connected with a cloister on the eastern side.
 The main façade of the cathedral looks like a fortress, with two towers flanking the entrance and crenellations over the walls.
-This menacing appearance, also seen in other Portuguese cathedrals of the time, is a relic from the Reconquista period, when the cathedral could be used as a base to attack the enemy during a siege.
+This menacing appearance, also seen in other Portuguese cathedrals of the time, is a relic from the Reconquista period, when the cathedral may have been used as a base to attack the enemy during a siege.